Gustaf Grefberg

 Gustaf Grefberg (born 18 February 1974) is a Swedish musician.
 As part of the demoscene, he is known under the artist name Lizardking, and much of his production is tracker music.
 He is or has been a member of the demo groups Alcatraz, The Silents, Razor 1911, The Black Lotus and Triton.
 He and Joakim Falk (a.k.a. dLx) invented a musical style called Doskpop and he released various music disks such as "Doskpop The Compilation" or "Memorial Songs 1+2" which feature many tracks in this style.
 He also took part in projects such as Merregnon and the Symphonic Game Music Concert-series in Leipzig, Germany.

 In 1994, he released a compact cassette, Mindlitter, in cooperation with Martin Wall (a.k.a.
 Mantronix).
 His songs are on side A and Martin's on side B. They were in person selling the tapes at the Assembly '94 demo party.

-He also has composed the score of several Starbreeze Studios video games, including Enclave, Payday 2 (several tracks),Justice, Knights of the Temple: Infernal Crusade, The Chronicles of Riddick: Escape from Butcher Bay, Magus Dawn, The Darkness and Brothers: A Tale of Two Sons.
+He also has composed the score of several Starbreeze Studios video games, including Enclave, Knights of the Temple: Infernal Crusade, The Chronicles of Riddick: Escape from Butcher Bay, The Darkness and Brothers: A Tale of Two Sons.